BrazenFox5/giv-da-proto-ram-nex-tim/README.md

 # Virus Notes
 This will not harm your machine **that bad**.
 It is made only to use up your ram and cause errors due to lack of ram.
 I recommand using a Virtual Machine.
 DO NOT, AT ALL, PUT THIS IN "shell:startup", IT WILL RUN EVERYTIME YOU SIGN IN, PLEASE, DO NOT PUT IT IN THE STARTUP FOLDER.
-To run the virus, open "giv da proto ram nex tim.bat", not "virus.bat" or "error.bat".
+To run the virus, open "LAUNCHER.exe" on x86 and "LAUNCHER (x64).exe" on x64, not "virus.bat" or "error.bat".
 I don't know if it works on older versions of Windows, all I know is that it has to support *.txt, *.bat & *.vbs.